mahnoormahnoorr/Quantization/AWQ/readme.md

 - Model size (MB) before and after quantization.

 ## Notes
 - The current scripts use **Falcon-RW-1B** for fast experimentation.
 You can replace `model_name` with a larger model.
-In this case, you might want to disable saving the models.
+In this case, you might want to disable saving the full model.
 - For large models, `device_map="auto"` lets 🤗 Accelerate handle placement across GPUs.
 - Feel free to experiment with different values for `num_calibration_samples` and `max_seq_lenght` and to modify the quantization recipe.